 Distraction from cellphones is a particular problem for teens.
 Almost every young adult is texting while driving.
 The average text takes 4-seconds to read, and sending requires both your brain, vision, and hand to become engaged.
 It’s a disaster waiting to happen.
 And, while they don’t appreciate the danger, the accident risk from texting while driving is 5 times greater than from drunk driving.

 As an attorney and a father, every day I am personally involved in fighting for those who are injured as a result of the negligence of others.
-Injuries involving teens, distracted while driving, can be severe, life-changing, and fatal.
+Injuries involving teen distracted driving can be severe, life-changing, and fatal.
 It’s heart-breaking!

 I’d like to mention a few tips that every parent can take to better protect their teen from the dangers and distractions of using a cellphone while driving.